-Hazardous materials are those substances which, when spilled, may make driving on the roadway unsafe, endanger the lives of people in the vicinity, or contaminate the environment.
-Materials that may be inherently dangerous include: explosives, flammables, corrosives, poisons, and radioactive materials.
-Hazardous Materials Response Awareness training enables WSDOT Maintenance employees to recognize incidental/common vehicle fluids (e.g. gas, oil, diesel), but not to identify or respond to any other type of hazardous material.
+Hazardous materials are those substances which, when spilled, may make driving on the roadway unsafe, endanger human life, or contaminate the environment.
+Response Awareness training enables WSDOT Maintenance employees to recognize incidental/ common vehicle fluids (e.g. gas, oil, diesel), but not to identify or respond to any other type of hazardous material.

-Vehicle collisions, debris, or spillage may not always release hazardous materials but can cause hazardous conditions, such as fine powders which create visibility problems or damaged roadway which can cause lane closure.
+Vehicle collisions, debris, or spillage may not always release hazardous materials, but may cause hazardous conditions, such as fine powders which create visibility problems or damaged roadway which can cause lane closure.
 Other substances may make the roadway surface slippery, impair visibility, or cause lane and road closures.

-In accordance with RCW 70.136, Washington State Patrol (WSP) has the responsibility to act as Incident Command during any incident involving hazardous materials; WSP may also act in a Unified Command Structure consisting of response agencies, resources, and responsible party.
-WSDOT employees at the scene of an collision or incident will take emergency actions only as required to protect human life and property until WSP has control of the situation.
-WSP may request assistance from WSDOT for traffic control and to clear debris.
-If hazardous materials are found or suspected to be present, WSP will lead the coordination for clean up by requesting the presence or a response from Department of Ecology and/or the owner of the cargo.
+If hazardous materials are found or suspected to be present, WSP will lead the clean up by requesting the cleanup support from Department of Ecology and/or the owner of the cargo.
 Clean up is the responsibility of the owner or shipper of the cargo, if they can be identified.
-If the owner/generator is unknown, the Department of Ecology will consult the WSP Incident Commander and WSDOT to determine responsibility of clean up, based on the type, material, and conditions of the hazard.
-WSDOT employees must not attempt to clean up any hazardous material spills or take possession of abandoned cargo containing hazardous materials; in most cases, WSDOT Maintenance employees have not been trained and/or do not have the proper resources to clean up hazardous materials
+If the owner/generator is unknown, the Department of Ecology will consult with the WSP Incident Commander and WSDOT to determine responsibility of clean up, based on the type, material, and conditions of the hazard.
+WSDOT staff will not attempt to clean up any hazardous material spills or take possession of abandoned cargo containing hazardous materials; in most cases, WSDOT Maintenance employees do not have training and/or the proper resources to clean up hazardous materials